Eight ways to avoid phishing scams

 You should always be careful about giving out personal information over the Internet.
 Luckily, companies have begun to employ tactics to fight against phishers, but they cannot fully protect you on your own.

-Remember that you may be targeted almost anywhere online, so always keep an eye out for those “phishy” schemes and never feel pressure to give up personal information online.
+Remember that you may be targeted almost anywhere online, so always keep an eye out for those “phishy” schemes and never feel pressured to give up personal information online.